How Kontent.ai handles disaster recovery

 In an ideal world, the RTO and RPO should both be as short as possible.
 In reality, you need to take your assets and prioritize the recovery according to their criticality and your budget.

 When it comes to Kontent.ai, the RPO equals zero minutes.
 This impressive feat is achieved through the use of incremental backups, which continuously capture and store all changes made since the last backup.
 This means that in the event of a disaster, data can be recovered up to the last recorded change, ensuring minimal data loss and disruption.
+In addition, thanks to regular disaster recovery drills, Kontent.ai has effectively minimized their RTO to 12 hours.
+While RTO represents the maximum downtime, it's worth noting that most incidents are resolved much faster and are documented on our status page.
 This robust disaster recovery strategy proves Kontent.ai’s commitment to data protection and operational resilience.

 Test and practice DR plan